Stoke Mandeville Hospital: Stoke Mandeville Hospital Radio

 Stoke Mandeville Hospital Radio (SMHR) is a non-profit hospital radio station which was founded on 4 December 1978.
-It is located within the hospital complex and provides a 24-hour radio service to the patients and staff streaming its service online, on 87.7MHz (FM) and through the use of their mobile device app, SMHR which was released in 2015.
+It is located within the hospital complex and provides a 24-hour radio service to the patients and staff streaming its service online, on 101.8MHz (FM) and through the use of their mobile device app, SMHR which was released in 2015.

-The very first broadcast was on 4 December 1978 at 7:30pm.
+The first broadcast was on 4 December 1978 at 7:30pm.
 The first sentence was: 'Good evening and welcome to Stoke Mandeville Hospital's very own radio station'."

 In 1997, it was one of two hospital radio stations in the UK (the other being Radio Tyneside) to be awarded a temporary AM broadcasting licence from the Radio Authority (became Ofcom in 2003) as part of a pioneering trial as per the then recent passed Broadcasting Act.
 The success of the experiment led to the station, along with Tyneside Radio and many others, gaining a permanent broadcasting licence.

 In 2018, former mayor of Aylesbury and long-standing patron and co-founder of the station, Freda Roberts MBE JP stood down as patron, being replaced by Radio 2 presenter Ken Bruce.
 Ken said "Hospital Radio continues to thrive and I am delighted to take on the role of patron."

 The station is a volunteer-run not-for-profit charity and has live request shows every weekday from 8pm till 10pm.

 On 24 May 2019, SMHR was granted an FM broadcasting licence at 87.7 MHz by the industry regulator Ofcom.
 The move was linked to Local Radio day, in which the station celebrated with a six hour live broadcast from the Royal Voluntary Services Café in the Hospital.